 Real Estate Agent & Realtor Commission Fees Massachusetts

-The latest thorough assessment of real estate commission fees was released in 2011 by Inman News.
-After polling hundreds of real estate brokers and agents, their data show that Realtor commissions for each real estate agent involved in a real estate transaction average between 2% and 3%.
+The latest (somewhat) thorough assessment of real estate commission fees was released in a 2011 real estate agent compensation report by Inman News.
+After polling hundreds of real estate brokers and agents, their data show Realtor commissions for each real estate agent involved in a real estate transaction average between 2% and 3%.

 So how much is real estate commission?
 The chart below describes, as a % of sale price, the typical real estate agent commission for a single transaction side (i.e. an individual listing agent, or separately, an individual buyer’s agent).

-You will note from the below chart that the majority of respondents fall between 2% and 3%, with the skew going closer towards a 3% real estate agent commission rate.
-Bear in mind that these percentages represent the compensation that each real estate professional receives, and in effect, need to be doubled to accurately represent the total Realtor fees for selling your home.
+You will note from the below chart that the majority of respondents fall between 2% and 3%, with the skew going closer towards a 3% real estate agent commission rate per transaction side – these percentages represent the compensation each real estate professional receives, and in effect, need to be doubled to accurately represent the total Realtor fees for selling your home.

-So, what is the average real estate commission rate for selling a home?
-The average is between 5% and 6%.
+The total average real estate commission rate for selling a home is between 5% and 6% of the sale price.